Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology

-Now we consider the remaining faces.
+Now we consider the remaining faces, first addressing statement (1) and returning to statement (2) at the end of the argument.
 Since $G$ is finite and each face of $X_\gamma$ is just a face of some $X[\Gamma_i]$, it suffices to show that the images under the original spherical maps $\Phi_i$ have positive codimension in $(S^{d-1})^N$.
 Now each face of $X[\Gamma_i]$ corresponds to a biconnected subgraph of $\Sigma\Gamma_i$.
-There are two possibilities according to whether or not $\infty$ is in this subgraph.
-If it is, this face corresponds to $\Sigma \Gamma'$ for a connected $\Gamma' \subset \Gamma_i$.
-If it is not, then the face corresponds to a biconnected $\Gamma' \subset \Gamma_i$.
-The faces at infinity are precisely the faces in Cases II and IV, the remaining hidden faces are addressed by Cases I and III.
-The arguments below are topological restatements of the arguments given in \cite{CCRL-AGT, KMV}, and we have preserved the numbering of the various cases used in those references.
+We consider four cases according to whether the collision involves some segment vertices, and to whether it involves $\infty$: Case I (no segment vertices, no $\infty$), Case II (no segment vertices, $\infty$), Case III (segment vertices, no $\infty$), and Case IV (segment vertices and $\infty$).
+The Cases involving $\infty$ (II and IV) correspond to $\Sigma \Gamma'$ for a connected subgraph $\Gamma' \subset \Gamma_i$.
+The other Cases (I and III) correspond to a biconnected subgraph $\Gamma' \subset \Gamma_i$.
 These arguments use the descriptions of faces in terms of screens given in Section \ref{CornerDescription}, in just the case of codimension 1.